alm-tools/alm/README.md

-# ALM tools for TypeScript
+# The best IDE for TypeScript

 [![Join the chat at  gitter][gitter-image]][gitter-url]